imvks786/imvks786/README.md

 ---

 ## 💫 About Me
-Hi — I'm **Vivek Singh**, a pragmatic and curious Software Developer from New Delhi, India.
+Hi, I'm **Vivek Singh**, a pragmatic and curious Software Developer from New Delhi, India.
 I build cloud-first data solutions and interactive web experiences.
 I love Azure, clean ETL pipelines, and turning messy JSON into useful tables and dashboards.

 - 🔸 2+ years of experience in full-stack & cloud data engineering